This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Insect Repellent During Pregnancy

 As an expectant mother, protecting your baby is your top priority, so is the protection of your own health as this directly affects the baby.
-Some tick or mosquito-borne diseases can be a risk to pregnant women and unborn babies.
-When using repellent to reduce the risk of such diseases you have to balance risk versus benefit.
+Some tick or mosquito-borne diseases can be a risk to pregnant women and the unborn baby.
+When using repellent to reduce the risk of such diseases you have to balance all Pros and Cons.

 Studies on how the use of repellents affects the unborn are rare.
 This is no wonder because tests on pregnant women are critical for obvious reasons.
 Information is collected from animal experiments.
 The use of Picaridin has so far not shown any damaging effects.
 Using DEET when pregnant is of similar concern.
 There is not enough evidence yet, so this drug should also be used with great care.